 The Enomad Uno is a portable device that enables anyone to access electrical power using only a stream or river

 “It was the first time I had experienced a power blackout,” she says.
 “That was the moment I began to think about energy accessibility.
-I realized that, to shift the energy paradigm, we needed to decentralize the energy system and make it more demand-centric.”
+I realised that, to shift the energy paradigm, we needed to decentralise the energy system and make it more demand-centric.”

-“Our message is that we are harnessing clean energy for everyday people,” she says.
-“We are giving people the option to choose clean energy.”
-Part of Hyerin’s long-term plan is to bring sustainable energy production to countries such as India, Vietnam and Cambodia.
-Fossil-fuel energy production is not only polluting, but is focused around the needs of cities.
+“Our message is that we are harnessing clean energy for everyday people,” says Hyerin.
+“We are giving them the option to choose.”
+Alongside this is part of her long-term plan, to bring sustainable energy production to countries such as India, Vietnam and Cambodia.
+Fossil-fuel energy production not only pollutes, but also focuses on the needs of cities.
 This leaves around a third of the global population cut off from the power needed to supply schools, homes and businesses.

-“The problem facing all of us is that we are living in a hyper-connected world,” says Hyerin.
-“As individuals we consume more and more electric energy.”
-For remote communities who desperately need reliable power, the Uno is a life-changing innovation.
+“The problem facing all of us is that we are living in a hyper-connected world,” says Hyerin, “and as individuals we are consuming more and more electric energy.”
+For remote communities that desperately need reliable power, the Uno is a life-changing innovation.